 The Hebrew University of Jerusalem

 Syllabus

 GHOSTWRITING: THE GHOST IN AND AS LITERATURE - 19512

-Last update 07-05-2015
+Last update 12-08-2017

 HU Credits: 2

 Degree/Cycle: 1st degree (Bachelor)

-Responsible Department: General and Comparative Literature
+Responsible Department: general & compar. literature

 Academic year: 0

-Semester: 2nd Semester
+Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Dr. Carola Hilfrich

 Coordinator Email: carola.hilfrich@mail.huji.ac.il

-Coordinator Office Hours: Wednesday, 16.30-17.30
+Coordinator Office Hours: Monday

-Teaching Staff:

-Dr. Carola Hilfrich
+Teaching Staff: Dr. Carola Hilfrich

 Course/Module description:

 The seminar explores the appearance of ghosts in modern literatures, as well as the possibility to speak of literature as a ghost which appears "to test us, remind us of our responsibility, demand justice" (D. Attridge).
 In view of the increasing interest in ghostly matters in various fields of knowledge across the humanities and social sciences, including philosophy, sociology, history, political theory, film, gender, and cultural studies, we shall consider the specific contribution of literary imagination to the contemporary study of hauntings.
 As an articulation of the forgotten, the repressed, and the latent, and as a figure that crosses boundaries of authority, language, culture, class, race, and sexuality, the ghost testifies uneasily to both our living past and our living future.
 It situates us within a present that is loaded, dense, and "out of joint."
 Through chosen works of literature we explore the architecture of feeling, thinking, and doing in the haunted house of fiction.
 Course/Module aims:

-To enable students to use critical and theoretical thought in the analysis of works of modern fiction, by way of a study of "ghostwriting" as metafiction

-Learning outcomes - On successful completion of this module, students should be able to:

-- Examine specific works of ghost fiction - Analyze central elements of ghostwriting with regard to specific historical and social contexts - Discuss different theoretical approaches to ghostwriting
+To enable students to use critical and theoretical thought in the analysis of works of modern fiction Learning outcomes - On successful completion of this module, students should be able to: • Examine specific works of ghost fiction • Analyze central elements of ghostwriting with regard to specific historical and social contexts • Discuss different theoretical approaches to ghostwriting Attendance requirements(%): 100 % Teaching arrangement and method of instruction: lectures, close reading, discussion, oral presentations, final or seminar papers Course/Module Content:

-Attendance requirements(%):

-Teaching arrangement and method of instruction: lectures, close reading, discussion, oral presentations, final or seminar papers

-Course/Module Content:

-- 1. Opening - 2.
-Derek Attridge, "Ghost Writing," in: Deconstruction is/in America.
-A New Sense of the Political.
-Ed. by Anselm Haverkamp, New York & London: New York University

-Press 1995: 223-227